 Apart from the famous and iconic tourist spots within Pondicherry town, you can also visit other interesting destinations nearby and make it a wholesome trip.
-You can explore the hills stations near Pondicherry or other historical locales.
+You can explore the hill stations near Pondicherry or other historical locales.

 - Tranquebar, 119KM – With colonial Scandivadian influences, the beach town showcases traces of its rich history and heritage, which are still found in its local culture.
 Visit the ruins of old forts, monuments, churches, and temples or take a boat ride to the Uppanar River and spend a day at the river island or explore the Danish Fort.

 - Chidambaram, 65 KM – The beautiful and peaceful temple town lies on the eastern side of Tamil Nadu and is considered a significant pilgrimage site.
-It is famous for housing the marvellous Nataraja Temple among a few other religious sites.
+It is famous for housing the marvelous Nataraja Temple among a few other religious sites.